FAMILY FUN SERVICE

 BEFORE you play this “Serv”ant” toss and tell:

-• Have the youth close their eyes and remember the last time they were served by someone.
+• Ask youth to close their eyes and remember the last time they were served by someone.
+How did they feel?

 – “Thank you …”